oliverjam/oliverjames-v3/src/blog/make-your-terminal-usable.md

 }
 ```

 Hopefully this has helped you make your terminal a little more useful.
+If you want a little more inspiration you can see how my setup is configured in my [dotfiles repo](https://github.com/oliverjam/dotfiles/) on GitHub.